Keksuccino/docs_fancymenu/minecraft-options.md

 ### Step 2: Create the FOV Slider

 1. Create a new Slider element
-2. Set the "Slider Type" to "Integer Range"
+2. Set the "Slider Type" to "Decimal Range"
-3. Set the "Minimum Range Value" to "30" (narrow view)
+3. Set the "Minimum Range Value" to "-1.0" (narrow view)
-4. Set the "Maximum Range Value" to "110" (very wide view)
+4. Set the "Maximum Range Value" to "1.0" (very wide view)
 5. Edit Action Script → Add Action → Set Minecraft Option Value
    - Set Name to `fov`
    - Set Value to `$$value`